 Since the beginning of computing for the masses, a number of viruses have been released.
 Today, nearly one million viruses are in circulation and thousand are created every month.
-List of a popular and worst computer virus:
+List of a popular and worst computer viruses

 1. The Morris worm (1988):

 First of all, In 1998 Robert Morris, a university student, surreptitiously released a worm which was distributed over the internet.
-The worm affected nearly 10 percent of all the computers connected to the internet.
+The worm affected nearly 10 per cent of all the computers connected to the internet.
 It was the first computer worm to be released and gained significant media attention.

 It was the first virus to infect MS Word documents.
 Morris later became an associate professor at MIT.